-Careers are, by nature, winding roads with many stops along the way.
+Careers are winding roads with many stops along the way.
 By applying to Riot, you’re taking an important step.
 Maybe you love to queue up in one of our games.
 Maybe you really enjoyed watching Arcane.
 Maybe you have fun reading the lore.
 Or maybe you’re interested in one of the teams at Riot that works behind the scenes to help improve racial and gender equity in tech, organizes community fundraisers, or tons of the other positions that make up Riot.

 Before you apply you should, however, know why you are inspired to join the internship program and why you have interest in starting your journey at Riot Games.
 Here are some things to help get the wheels turning

 Ask yourself, why am I interested in working at Riot Games?

 Read about our Values.

 Learn about our intern’s experiences at Riot Games: